 - Splash out – all types of fish are good sources of protein and oily fish (such as mackerel, sardines and salmon) is particularly good and helps protect against heart disease.
 People with diabetes should aim for at least two portions of oily fish a week (more than the recommended amount for those without diabetes).

-- Stay hydrated – each day, try and drink 6–8 glasses of fluid such as water, lower-fat milks and unsweetened tea or coffee
+- Stay hydrated – each day, try and drink 6–8 glasses of sugar free fluid such as plain water, milks and unsweetened tea or coffee

-- Protein power – include some beans, pulses, eggs, meat and other non-dairy proteins in your diet, which are also packed with vitamins and minerals.
-Beans, peas and lentils are good alternatives to meat as they are naturally low in fat and high in protein, fibre, vitamins and minerals.
+- Protein power – include some beans, pulses, eggs, nuts and poultry like chicken or turkey in your diet, which are also packed with vitamins and minerals.
+Beans, peas and lentils are good alternatives to meat as they are naturally low in saturated fat and high in protein, fibre, vitamins and minerals.

-- Set limits – foods and drinks high in fat, salt and sugar like crisps, sweets and cakes should be eaten less often and in small amounts.
+- Sweet enough – limit foods and drinks high in saturated fat, salt and free sugar like crisps, sweets and cakes.
+They should be eaten less often and in small amounts.

 - Juiced out – limit your intake to no more than 150ml of fruit juices and smoothies a day.

-- Sensible salt – adults should not be consuming more than 6g of salt a day.
+- Sensible salt – adults should not have more then 6g of salt a day.

 Don’t panic!
 You shouldn’t feel that all your favourite foods, much-loved meals and days of treating yourself are over… that is not what The Eatwell Guide is asking of us.
 Instead, it’s suggesting that we pay closer attention to how we ‘build’ our meals and snacks throughout the day – Are there enough vegetables on your plate?
 Can you swap your usual white carbs to a tasty wholegrain equivalent?
 Have you hit that all-important 5-a-day?
-How many cups of tea and glasses of water have you had?
-Do you really need that mid-afternoon sugar fix?
+How many glasses of water have you had?
+What foods make up your snacks?

 So, why not give it a go?
 If you’re stuck for ideas, check out our recipe finder to discover healthy meals that the whole family will love.